RyanDaDeng/elmo/readme.md

 ## Guide
 1. Go to route /app, register an account
 2. You can create, edit, view dynamic form.
+3. There is a default json schema defined when you click "create a dynamic form"

 ## TODO